 Be aware though, that the landlord is not likely to be bursting with available cash.
 A judgment against your landlord is good for a long time, however, and if you pursue it diligently, you may eventually be able to recover your costs.

 Your home is where your heart is, but what if your landlord goes into default and the bank isn't interested in where your heart lies?
-Well, you can learn about the law by seeking out the services of an experienced landlord tenant lawyer in your area to help understand what legal protections are available to you.
-You can learn more with a free attorney match at no obligation.
+Well, you can learn about the law by seeking out the services of an experienced landlord-tenant lawyer in your area to help understand what legal protections are available to you.